China party warns against "pomp" as it tightens rules in graft fight

-President Xi Jinping has waged war against graft since assuming office four years ago, warning, like others before him, that the problem is so severe it could weaken the party's grip on power.
+President Xi Jinping has waged war against graft since assuming office four years ago, warning, like others before him, that the problem is so severe it could affect the party's grip on power.

 The party has already cracked down on what it terms extravagance, hedonism and bureaucratism.
 The new rules, issued late on Wednesday, further formalise practices and guidelines already generally in effect.

-Holidays should be limited and properly approved, the "right" number of staff should be employed, relatives and employees must be "strictly constrained" and top officials should not delay leaving their offices on retirement, the rules state.
+Holidays should be limited and properly approved, the "right" number of staff employed, relatives and employees "strictly constrained" and top officials should not delay leaving their offices upon retirement, the rules state.

 The Politburo, one of the party's elite ruling bodies headed by Xi, would be the first to follow the rules, and Xi himself is leading by example, Xinhua said.